rwxrob/boost/README.md

 Before you begin, please make sure you have a computer with at least the following minimum specs:

+* Windows 10
 * 4 Core (x86)
 * 8 GB Memory (RAM)
 * 500 GB Drive (100 GB Free)

+These minimum specs are based on the requirements for the most elite Offensive Security cybersecurity certification, OSEE.
+Even if you don't plan on getting it, you should be prepared to seek it eventually if you wish.
+You may still get value from the Boost with less than this or from a Mac or Linux system (if you have one already installed) but this is my assumption.

 Also make sure you meet the SKILSTAK minimum [requirements](requirements) — especially installing VirtualBox onto a